vatesfr/xen-orchestra/docs/docker_support.md

 core@core1 ~ $
 ```

 You are now connected!
-Let's make some tests before installing it on the disks, with a container named "hello" (doing just a small infinite loop):
+Let's run some tests before installing it on the disks, with a container named "hello" (just doing a small infinite loop):

 ```
 core@core1 ~ $ docker run --name nginx -d hello /bin/sh -c "while true; do echo Hello World; sleep 1; done"